andywootton/General/clojure.md

 so I 'cd' there and type:
 ~/.lein/self-installs$ java -cp leiningen-2.7.1-standalone.jar clojure.main

-I'm working on the theory that Clojure is embedded inside the leiningen code.
+I'm working on the theory that Clojure is embedded inside the Leiningen .jar file.
 It works!
 I get a prompt:
 Clojure 1.8.0
-and I get it much quicker than 'lein repl' would give it, but I'd see more output than just the prompt.
+and I got it much quicker than 'lein repl' would give it, but I've seen less output than.
 I've obviously taken a shortcut.